silv3rshi3ld/WuppieFuzzCICD/README.md

 ## Running Individual Parsers

+The parsers in this project can be run in two ways:

+### 1. Using Python Modules (Recommended)

-The parsers in this project are designed to be run as Python modules, not as standalone scripts.
-This ensures proper package imports and relative path resolution.
+The parsers are designed to be run as Python modules, which ensures proper package imports and relative path resolution.

-### Running All Parsers
+#### Running All Parsers

 To run all parsers at once (no arguments needed):